gromain/metaerg/README.md

 A MetaErg Singularity image can be found here: https://cloud.sylabs.io/library/rbazile/default/metaerg

 Please cite the following: [Dong X and Strous M (2019) An Integrated Pipeline for Annotation and Visualization of Metagenomic Contigs.
 Front.
 Genet.
-10:999. doi: 10.3389/fgene.2019.00999](http s://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)
+10:999. doi: 10.3389/fgene.2019.00999](https://www.frontiersin.org/articles/10.3389/fgene.2019.00999/full)

 # Required perl modules
 If you do not use Docker, you will need to install perl modules.
 MetaErg requires Perl 5.6.0 or higher and runs on Linux platforms.
-Besides the perl core modules, it also requires the followin g perl modules to be installed:
+Besides the perl core modules, it also requires the following perl modules to be installed:
 ```
 * Archive::Extract;
 * Bio::Perl;